Live Home 3D Workspace

 The 2D Plan view is used to create a floor plan.
 You can draw walls, floors and ceilings, and also add objects such as windows or furniture.
 The 2D Plan view also lets you add text and show dimensions.

-To open the 2D Plan view, click the 2D Plan View button in the toolbar.
+To open the 2D Plan view, tap on the button in the toolbar.

 To choose which of the floors should be displayed, select it in the Building Properties tab of the Inspector.

 The 2D Plan view allows you to edit the current floor and to see the walls of the floors above or below the current one at the same time.
-This option can be activated in the View menu.
+This option can be activated in the 2D section of the Settings.

 You can change the way your project is presented on the floor plan using the 2D Properties tab of the Inspector.
 You can keep the default look, apply a pattern or color fill to parts of the building, and also use the object's top view to display it on the floor plan.
-To convert all objects to the top view look (except for parts of the building), use the 2D Representation button in the toolbar.
+To convert all objects to the top view look (except for parts of the building), use the 2D Representation Style options in the project settings.

 The Room tool creates a rectangular room with the ceiling and floor.